When trying to draw a hole inside of a slab, an Information message tells me,

 Click on the slab to select it and edit its size and shape as needed.

-Select Build> Slab> Slab Hole from the menu, then click and drag to draw a small rectangular slab hole entirely within the existing slab.
+Select Build> Slab> Slab Hole or Slab Hole with Footing from the menu, then click and drag to draw a small rectangular hole entirely within the existing slab.

 You can see the results in a Camera view.